Bob Ferguson - General Manager

 Sylvain Lefebvre - Assistant Coach

-Sylvain Lefebvre enters his second season as Assistant Coach with the Gulls.
-In his first season with San Diego, Lefebvre was a member of the staff that guided the club to a guide the club to a 36-24-5-3 record and the club’s first trip to the Western Conference Finals.
+Sylvain Lefebvre enters his third season as Assistant Coach for the Gulls.
+Lefebvre has helped guide the club to a 66-43-11-5 record in two seasons, including the club’s first appearance in the Western Conference Finals in 2019.

-Lefebvre spent the previous six seasons as Head Coach of Montreal’s primary AHL affiliate in Hamilton (2012-15), St. John’s (2015-17) and Laval (2017-18).
-Prior to his AHL assignment with Montreal, he served as Assistant Coach with Colorado for three seasons (2009-12) after spending two years (2007-09) as Assistant Coach with the Avalanche’s AHL affiliate in Lake Erie.
+Lefebvre previously spent six seasons as Head Coach of Montreal’s primary AHL affiliate in Laval (2017-18), St. John’s (2015-17) and Hamilton (2012-15).
+Prior to his AHL assignment with Montreal, he served as Assistant Coach with Colorado for three NHL seasons (2009-12) after spending two years (2007-09) as Assistant Coach with the Avalanche’s AHL affiliate in Lake Erie.

 Lefebvre is a veteran of 945 career NHL games with Montreal, Toronto, Quebec/Colorado and the New York Rangers.
 He recorded 30-154=184 points with a +108 rating during his 14-year NHL career.
 Lefebvre was part of Colorado’s first Stanley Cup championship team in 1996 and went on to appear in 129 career Stanley Cup Playoff games.
 Lefebvre also played parts of four AHL seasons with Sherbrooke (1987-89) and Hartford (2001-02), earning 18-61=79 points in 171 career regular-season games.

-Sylvain and his wife, Marie Claire, have four children: Jade-Isis, Djan-Alexandre, Jordan and Alexanne.
+Sylvain and his wife, Marie Claire, reside in San Diego.
+They have four children: Jade-Isis, Djan-Alexandre, Jordan and Alexanne.
 The family also has two grandchildren: Sky and Flynn.

 David Urquhart - Assistant Coach